citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 International Organization for Standardization. n.d.
 "ISO."
 <http://www.iso.org/>

+Irwin, A. 1995. *Citizen science: A Study of People, Expertise and Sustainable Development*.
+Psychology Press.

+Jasanoff, S. 2003.
+Technologies of humility: Citizen participation in governing science. *Minerva*,  41(3), 223-244.

 Johnson, Jeffrey Alan.
 2014.
 "From Open Data to Information Justice."
 *Ethics and Information Technology* 16 (4).
 Springer: 263–74.